-If you make a purchase through the affiliate link above, simply forward your receipt to me at REtipsterBonus@gmail.com, and within 24 hours, I’ll send you an email that you can use to download a copy of this guide.
+If you purchase through the affiliate link above, simply forward your receipt to me at REtipsterBonus@gmail.com, and within 24 hours, I'll send you an email that you can use to download a copy of this guide.

 There is no extra charge for this report.
 I just wanted to make it available as my special “THANK YOU” to those of you who are helping me keep the REtipster Blog afloat.